mrismanaziz/Reforestation/README.md

-## Thanks for explaining the word "many" to me.
-It means a lot.
+## How many kids with ADD does it take to change a lightbulb?
+Let's go ride bikes!